leppie/spb2xml/README.md

 - Only supports Windows-1252 encoded XML (fails on some 'translation' spbs)
 - No idea how the model bank works and if it can be extracted from the installation
+- Some files dont seem to roundtrip 100% (spb->xml->sbp), but the XML looks ok.
+This wont be addressed.

 See [README.txt](README.txt) for details on the original implementation.